1,000+ Opportunities

 Please contact EETAGrantApps@calepa. ca. gov. * Supplemental Environmental Projects * CalEPA-USEPA Region 9 EJ Enforcement MOU * Enforcing Environmental Laws * Environmental Complaint System Your feedback will be used to help improve Google Translate Explore your accessibility options

-Based on current listing details, eligibility includes: Public and private entities in California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public and private entities in California.
+Confirm the full requirements in the official notice before applying.